Vietnam.vn - Nền tảng quảng bá Việt Nam

 On this issue, Mr. Peskov said that Russia will continue to participate in the work of the G20, but the form in which President Putin will attend the G20 conference has not been decided.

-"No decision has been made yet.
+"There has been no decision yet.
 However, in any case, one way or another, Russia will continue to participate in the conference," Mr. Peskov said.

-Putin's planned trip comes after the ICC issued an arrest warrant for the Russian leader in March for "illegal deportation and illegal transfer of children from the territory of Ukraine to Russia."
-Under the Rome Statute, the ICC's 123 member states, including Brazil, are obliged to arrest the Russian leader if he sets foot on their territory.
+Putin's travel plans were announced in the context of the ICC in March issuing an arrest warrant for the Russian leader on charges of "illegal deportation and illegal transfer of children from the territory of Ukraine to Russia."
+Under the Rome Statute, 123 ICC member states, including Brazil, are obliged to arrest the Russian leader if he sets foot on their territory.

-Russia has called the ICC arrest warrant for President Putin "null and void".
+Russia considers the ICC arrest warrant for President Putin "null and void".
 Russia signed the Rome Statute of the ICC in 2000, but never ratified it to become a member of the ICC and eventually withdrew its signature in 2016.

 Source